padlad/padlad.github.io/docs/facilitatorsGuide.md

 ---
 layout: page
 title:
-permalink: /docs/facilitatorGuide.html
+permalink:
 ---
 # Facilitator's Guide

 ## Introduction
-This guide is intended to provide a facilitator with the elements needed to conduct a participatory Learning Dashboard design session.
+This guide is intended to provide a facilitator with the elements needed to conduct a participatory Learning Analytics Dashboard (LAD) design session.

 ## Methodological Framework